Twas The Night Before Christmas

 You could always add a treasure hunt so the kids have to find the Christmas Eve box.

 This page is for information only: a listing does not mean a recommendation or endorsement.
+Some toys are listed for particular ages or genders.
+This is only to reflect popular search internet search terms.
+We are not making any judgements on suitability and you are advised to check any products you purchase via links on this page are age appropriate.
 We only test products where stated.
-Ensure you check age suitability very carefully before making a purchase.
-You are also advised to check the profile of online sellers including delivery times and costs, and product availability before you buy.
-We are an Amazon Associate – what does this mean?
+You are strongly advised to check the profile of online sellers including delivery times, prices and product availability before you buy.
+Must Have Toys is an Amazon Associate which means we earn through qualifying purchases made via this page.